MilanStaffehl/TNG-Cluster-paper/README.md

 # Master thesis: cold gas in galaxy clusters

-This repository contains the source code for my master thesis about cold gas in galaxy clusters.
+This repository contains the source code for my master thesis about cold gas in galaxy clusters at the ITA (University Heidelberg).

 ## Prerequisites

-The code in this repository requires Python 3.10 to run.
+The code in this repository requires Python 3.10 or higher to run.

+You need access to the simulation data of the IllustrisTNG simulation.
+Visit the [TNG website](https://www.tng-project.org/) for details.

 ## Installation

-Technically speaking, the code base an be used by simply cloning it onto any local machine.
+Technically speaking, the code base can be used by simply cloning it onto any local machine.
 However, there are three major obstacles to using it this way:

 1. The code expects certain subdirectories to exist that are not tracked by VC.